DependableSystemsLab/AutoPatch/LLVM Passes/README.md

 We use this pass in the [`analysis.sh`](../Scripts/analysis.sh) script.

 Both passes are written in C++ and are located in this directory.
+As a first step, add these two passes folder to this directory: `~/AutoPatchWorkspace/Passes`

 ## Installing LLVM